When it comes to color, you have the option of full hair color or highlighting. Which one is better for you?

-If you want to go several shades lighter or darker than your natural hair color, single-process hair color is a great option giving you a one-dimensional tone that can be as dramatic or subtle as you like.
+If you want to go several shades lighter or darker than your natural hair, single-process color is a great option giving you a one-dimensional tone that can be as dramatic or subtle as you like.

 A great choice if you have very short hair that can’t be easily highlighted, single-process color can add warmth, boost skin tone, and cover gray hair.
-Single-color can help correct a previous color job, sun damage, or overprocessing.
+Single-color can help correct a previous color, sun damage, or overprocessing.

-The alternative to single-process is double-process color which adds dimension and extra color through a second treatment.
-Used when you want to color dark hair lighter, it starts by bleaching your natural hair color and then applying a new color.
+The alternative to single-process is double-process color which adds dimension and extra color through a second service.
+Used when you want to color dark hair lighter, it starts by bleaching your natural color and then applying a new color.
 High-lift double-process coloring is also available.

 - Foil Highlighting is a traditional highlight technique adding uniform color to hair.
 It can be well-blended with different shades for a natural look.

-- Lowlights add darker shades of hair color.
-Can be combined with highlights to give your hair color more contrast and dimension.
+- Lowlights add darker shades of color.
+Can be combined with highlights to give your color more contrast and dimension.

 - Shinier hair